silitics/rugpi/www/docs/ctrl/index.md

 All the solutions we consider here are open-source and can be used in commercial products.

 Being written in Rust, a [memory-safe language](https://en.wikipedia.org/wiki/Memory_safety), Rugix Ctrl has a reduced surface for any [memory-related security vulnerabilities](https://en.wikipedia.org/wiki/Memory_safety#Impact).
-We take this to be an advantage over all the other solutions as updates are an inherently security sensitive issue.
+We take this to be an advantage over all the other solutions as updates are an inherently security-sensitive issue.

 #### General Remarks